 GET − Provides a read only access to a resource.

-PUT - Used to create a new resource.
+PUT − Used to update/replace a new resource.

 DELETE − Ued to remove a resource.